pjpollot/gp_sandbox/README.md

 pip install .
 ```

-Once it is done, you can freely use the modules using the following import:
+Once it is done, you can freely use the modules by importing the package
 ```python
 import gp_sandbox
 ```